-Once a fortnight students partake in an enrichment session from our broad and exciting enrichment offer.
+Once a fortnight, students partake in an elective enrichment session from our broad and exciting enrichment offer.

 The enrichment offer is an essential part of the LPGS curriculum designed to facilitate students meeting others with the same interests and passions, regardless of age.
-It is also crucial to developing students’ ‘Cultural Capital’ – defined in the National Curriculum as, ‘the essential knowledge required to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement’.
-The booklet below contains a summary of typical activities on offer.
+It is also crucial to developing students’ ‘Cultural Capital’ – defined in the National Curriculum as ‘the essential knowledge required to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement’.
+The booklet below contains our Summer 2023 enrichment offer.

 Extra Curricular Activities

-Our extended curriculum offer is constantly updated and we encourage students to regularly visit our designated Firefly page for the most up to date details, see the link below.
+Our extended curriculum offer is constantly updated and we encourage students to regularly visit our designated Firefly page for the most up to date details; registered users can view the activities via the link below.